Application Insights availability tests

 Types of tests

-There are three types of availability tests:
+There are four types of availability tests:

-- Custom Track Availability Tests: If you decide to create a custom application to run availability tests, you can use the TrackAvailability() method to send the results to Application Insights.
+- Custom TrackAvailability test: If you decide to create a custom application to run availability tests, you can use the TrackAvailability() method to send the results to Application Insights.

 You can create up to 100 availability tests per Application Insights resource.

-Dedicated troubleshooting article.
+See the dedicated troubleshooting article.